Tenant Eviction Notices in Dubai: Tenant Rights, Rules & Legal Process

 The notice period depends on the reason for eviction:

-• 12-month notarized notice for eviction due to property sale, personal use, or major renovations.
+• 12-month notarized notice for eviction notice for personal use in Dubai, property sale, or major renovations.

-• 30-day notice if the tenant has breached the lease agreement (e.g., unpaid rent, rule violations).
+• 30-day notice if the tenant has committed a lease violation (e.g., unpaid rent, rule violations).

 Notices must be officially delivered through a notary public or registered mail to be legally valid.
 You must get a proof delivery report, otherwise your notice has no legal validity.